We are proud to offer our clients a wide range of legal services that include the following:

 Our family law team has combined legal experience of more than 30 years and the expertise to assist you in understanding the different approaches to resolving disputes that can arise when a relationship ends.
 Our Lawyers will walk you through the process and help you find the best approach for your situation.
 We will provide the information and guidance you need to understand your rights and obligations under the law and the necessary advice to assist you in making decisions that will affect your future.

-We handle all aspects of family law in Langley, Abbotsford, Maple Ridge, and the surrounding areas, including:
+We handle all aspects of family law in Langley, Abbotsford, Maple Ridge, Surrey, and the surrounding areas, including:

 Approximately 2,000 children per year are adopted by Canadians – many of those adoptions come from other countries.
 The adoption process is complex, and unfortunately the industry is filled with questionable practices.
 Parents wishing to adopt – even those using recognized adoption agencies – are well-served by employing independent legal advice.
 We have experience in assisting parents in waiting with the process and maximizing the chance of a successful adoption.